 Just about anyone can slip into hyperfocus, but it is primarily a mental state in people with ADHD, like myself, where a person can concentrate so intensely on a task, they can block out everything else.
 ADHD is not necessarily a deficit of attention, as is so commonly thought, but rather a problem with regulating one’s attention span to a task.
 So, while mundane tasks may be difficult to focus on, others may be completely absorbing.

 Hyperfocus is characterized by very long periods of highly-focused attention on something that meets a person’s interests.
-It is a symptom of ADHD that many people view as opposite to the main symptoms of inattention, hyperactivity and impulsivity.
-In states of hyperfocus, a person may find themselves fully engrossed in work, hobbies or other activities.
+It is a symptom of ADHD that many people view as opposed to the main symptoms of inattention, hyperactivity, and impulsivity.
+In states of hyperfocus, a person may find themselves fully engrossed in work, hobbies, or other activities.
 In states of hyperfocus, a person can focus their attention to really win.

 Some people choose to believe that hyperfocus is a negative trait.
 In my opinion, it depends on how you use it.
 Hyperfocus has allowed me to obsessively focus on building a wildly successful company in just five years.
-When I made the decision to leave the old established company I was working for, I got into a mental state where the only things truly fluid in my mind were the check list of everything I needed to do to form Ansley.
-I was one-pointedly obsessed and hyperfocused on the success of my new enterprise.
+When I made the decision to leave the old established company I was working for, I got into a mental state where the only things truly fluid in my mind where the checklist of everything I needed to do to form Ansley.
+I was one-pointedly obsessed and hyper-focused on the success of my new enterprise.

 Alternatively, the flip side of hyperfocus is that you can get too engrossed in one aspect of what you are doing, and that can get in the way of the rest of your life.
 You can end up expending valuable time and energy that takes away from the real work you need to accomplish.
 The key is to channel that one-pointed attention to useful goals.